 - statutory holidays and holiday pay

 - minimum wage

 Note that some of these standards don’t apply to farm workers, who are covered by a different set of rules.

 See our guidance on work-related topics for more information on your rights under BC employment laws.

 If your employer isn’t respecting your rights, you can file a complaint with the provincial government.
 The BC Employment Standards Branch handles complaints against employers.
 It’s illegal for your employer to fire you or discriminate against you for filling a complaint.
-For the steps to take, see the “Deal with the problem” section of our guidance on if your employer hasn’t paid you.
-Consider reaching out to a support organization for help in bringing your complaint (see the “Get help” section below.)
+We offer guidance on the steps to take to file a complaint.
+Consider reaching out to a support organization for help in bringing your complaint (see the “Who can help” section below.)

 No one can charge you for helping you find a job

 Under BC law, no one can charge you a fee to help you find a job.
 This includes employment agencies and immigration consultants.

 Nor can anyone charge you for providing information about employers looking for workers.

 Even if your employer paid a third party to help recruit you, they can’t ask you to reimburse them for that expense.